Federal poverty level (FPL)

 A measure of income issued every year by the Department of Health and Human Services (HHS).
 Federal poverty levels are used to determine your eligibility for certain programs and benefits, including savings on Marketplace health insurance, and Medicaid and CHIP coverage.

-Federal Poverty Level amounts are higher in Alaska and Hawaii.
-See all HHS poverty guidelines for 2018.
+Note: Federal Poverty Level amounts are higher in Alaska and Hawaii.
+See all HHS poverty guidelines for 2022.

 How federal poverty levels are used to determine eligibility for reduced-cost health coverage

 - Income above 400% FPL: If your income is above 400% FPL, you may now qualify for premium tax credits that lower your monthly premium for a 2022 Marketplace health insurance plan.

 - Income between 100% and 400% FPL: If your income is in this range, in all states you qualify for premium tax credits that lower your monthly premium for a Marketplace health insurance plan.

 - Income at or below 150% FPL: If your income falls at or below 150% FPL in your state and you’re not eligible for Medicaid or CHIP, you may qualify to enroll in or change Marketplace coverage through a Special Enrollment Period.